 Originally groups of plantation slaves who escaped into the jungle in the seventeenth and eighteenth centuries, these communities maintain African traditions and Ghanaian dialects.
 Controlled tours to the Maroons’ villages are possible with agencies in Paramaribo.

-Rio de Janeiro might draw the most international visitors, but carnival in Olinda and Recife – neighbouring cities in the northeast of Brazil – offers a unique and more traditionally-rooted experience.
+Rio de Janeiro Dropdown content might draw the most international visitors, but carnival in Olinda Dropdown content and Recife Dropdown content – neighbouring cities in the northeast of Brazil – offers a unique and more traditionally-rooted experience.

 For carnival week, the winding, colonial streets of Olinda throng with parades reflecting a mixture of Brazilian folklore and African influences: check out the frevo dancing (clowns dancing with umbrellas) and the maracatu.
 The latter is a style of drumming originally brought to Brazil by African slaves, and where the players wear lavishly-decorated and extravagant headdresses.